This accessibility statement applies to midsussex.gov.uk, run by Mid Sussex District Council.

 • Content hosted on other websites, such as social media sites

-We are always working to improve accessibility of our website to make it as usable as possible for every user.
+We are always working to improve accessibility of our website to make it as usable as possible.
 There are times, however when we don't get it right the first time we publish something.

 If you find any problems that aren't listed on this page or think we're not meeting the requirements of the accessibility regulations, contact the Web team: webmaster@midsussex.gov.uk